 - 1/2 teaspoon freshly ground black pepper

 - 2 Tablespoons fresh chopped parsley , chopped (or 2 ½ teaspoons dried parsley)

 - 1/4 cup fresh basil leaves , chopped (or 1 teaspoon dried basil)

 - Adjust oven rack to middle position and heat oven to 375 degrees.

-- In a medium bowl, combine ricotta, 1 cup Parmesan cheese, mozzarella cheese, eggs, salt, pepper, and herbs; set aside.
+- Cheese Filling: In a medium bowl, combine ricotta, 1 cup Parmesan cheese, mozzarella cheese, eggs, salt, pepper, and herbs; set aside.

-- Roll into tube shape and arrange in baking dish seam side down.
+- Assemble: Spread bottom of a 9×13 inch baking dish evenly with 1 ½ cups red sauce.
+Place one pliable noodle in front of you and scoop ab out ¼ cup cheese mixture in a line along the bottom short end.
+Roll all the way up into tube shape and arrange in baking dish seam side down.
 (You should be able to fit 8 manicotti in each row, allowing all 16 to fit in the dish).
-Top evenly with remaining sauce, making certain that pasta is completely covered.

-- Remove the foil and sprinkle manicotti evenly with remaining 1 cup Parmesan.
-Bake until cheese is browned and bubbly, about 6-7 minutes.
-Remove from oven and let sit for minutes before serving.
+- Bake: Pour remaining red sauce over the filled pasta.
+Cover dish with aluminum foil and bake for about 40 minutes, until bubbly.
+Remove cover and sprinkle on remaining 1 cup Parmesan.
+Bake until cheese is melted and bubbly, about 5-7 minutes.
+Remove from oven and rest for 10-15 minutes before serving.

 Did You Make This Recipe?

 I originally shared this recipe October 2018.
 Updated March 2022.